dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 no override relationship between `T1.foo` and `T2.foo`, they are just independent member signatures.*

-Assume that _DV_ is an extension type declaration, and that the extension types `V1` and `V2` are extension type superinterfaces of _DV_.
-Let `M1` be the members of `V1`, and `M2` the members of `V2`.
-A compile-time error occurs if there is a member name `m` such that `V1` as well as `V2` has a member named `m`, and they are distinct declarations, and _DV_ does not declare a member named `m`.  *In other words, a name clash among distinct "inherited" members is an error, but it can be eliminated by redeclaring the clashing name.*

 The effect of having an extension type declaration _DV_ with superinterfaces `V1, ..
 Vk` is that the members declared by _DV_ as well as all members of `V1, ..
 Vk` that are not redeclared by a